DBRepo-Project/dbrepo/.docs/api/auth-service.md

     * Ports: 8080/tcp
     * UI: `http://<hostname>:8080/`

+    To directly access in Kubernetes (for e.g. debugging), forward the svc port to your local machine:

+    ```shell
+    kubectl [-n namespace] port-forward svc/auth-service 8080:80
+    ```

 ## Overview

 By default, users are created using the [User Interface](../ui) and the sign-up page in the User Interface.